Roy-lab/drmn/otherinputs.md

 2. A "celltype_order" file, with each cell type listed on its own line.
 This order needs to match the order of genes in the ortho_map file.
 [See example](../blob/master/example_input/order.txt)

 3. An OGIDs file, which matches genes between cell types.
-Although DRMN doesn't have different species, it uses different versions of the gene names for each cell type.
+DRMN uses different versions of the gene names for each cell type.
 An easy way to set this up is to use $name for the gene in the first cell type, and ${name}\_${cell} for the other cell types.
-Example: example_input/ogids.txt
+[See example OGIDs file] (../blob/master/example_input/ogids.txt)

 4. A config file that lists out three input filenames for each cell type.
+[See example](../blob/master/example_input/atac_qmotif_chromatin_9marks_k7/config.txt)
-Example: atac_qmotif_chromatin_9marks_k7/config.txt The first line should be the location of the files specified in the rest of the config file.
+The first line should be the location of the files specified in the rest of the config file.
+All subsequent lines have four columns, celltype name, initial clusterassignment file, the expression file and the feature file.
 The format is (tab delimited), each cell type-specific file needs to use the cell type-specific names for genes, matching the names in the OGIDs file:
 ```
 cell    initial_clusterassign.txt     expression_file.txt    feature_data.txt
 ```